MicrosoftDocs/windows-dev-docs/windows-apps-src/xbox-live/using-xbox-live/best-practices/fine-grained-rate-limiting.md

 ### What about my existing Title?

-Any title in XDP or Dev Center before limits in RETAIL are considered Legacy are exempt.
+Any titles in RETAIL before April 2018 are considered Legacy and are exempt.

 ### Content Updates?